Any basic repair and construction tool comes with size variations. The size often describes the capabilities of the tool.

-With the use of 3/8 inch drill working around the home or performing DIY tasks comes easy.
-However, with a ½ type drill, you can work on more heavy duty applications.
+With the use of a 3/8 inch drill working around the home or performing DIY tasks comes easy.
+However, with a ½ type drill, you can work on more heavy-duty applications.

 However, it is imminent to note that many drills come as a 3/8 type, and they are lighter and easy to work it.
 Therefore, your definition of a drill’s efficiency will stem from what and where you want to use it.

 A drill is a tool used by DIYers or professionals in basic home construction basically for drilling a hole to a surface.